taufik-nurrohman/markdown/.dev/README.md

 </tbody>
 </table>

-Exception for types 1, 2, 3, 4, and 5.
+Except for HTML block types 1, 2, 3, 4, and 5.
 A line break is enough to end the raw HTML block state:

 <table>
 <thead>